Usage

 Configuration Flags

 --init-config generates a global config file at ~/.config/swival/config.toml and exits.
-The file is a fully commented template showing all available settings.
+The file is a commented starter template covering the main settings and integrations.

 --init-config --project generates a project-local config file at swival.toml in the current base directory instead.